ufuk-cakir/ESO/FILESTRUCTURE.md

 This is an explanation of the file structure that the cookiecutter generated for you:

 * Python source files:
-  * The Python package source files are located in the `ESO` directory.
+  * The Python package source files are located in the `eso` directory.
-  * `tests/test_ESO.py` contains the unit tests for the package.
+  * `tests/test_eso.py` contains the unit tests for the package.
   * `tests/conftest.py` contains testing setup and configuration for `pytest`
-  * The `notebooks` directory contains an example Jupyter notebook on how to use `ESO`.
+  * The `notebooks` directory contains an example Jupyter notebook on how to use `eso`.
     This notebook is always executed during `pytest` execution and it is automatically rendered into the Sphinx documentation.
 * Markdown files with meta information on the project.
 [Markdown](https://www.markdownguide.org/basic-syntax/) is